 There are so many foods to cook on a griddle, but for the perfect meal, you're going to need to know which oils are best for griddling.
 From canola oil to olive oil, we asked our top chefs: which is the best oil for griddle cooking?

-These griddles are a fantastic piece of kitchen equipment.
+Cast iron griddle is a fantastic piece of kitchen equipment.
 These heavy-duty flat top pans are excellent for cooking meats and vegetables, quickly, and at high temperatures.
 Griddles cook the best burgers, the best-grilled cheese sandwiches, and even the best pancakes!

 But no matter what it is that you're cooking up, be it breakfast, lunch, or dinner, you need to use oil when you're cooking on a griddle.
 As we'll get to in a moment, different oils have different qualities, which makes some oils more suited to griddling than others.